 The configuration of WAN participants is more complex, and we will not be covering it here in detail.
 In short, in this example both WAN participants will communicate through UDP, with one being the client and the other one having the server role.
 Both participants are required to have a listening address (for the UDP case) where they will expect to receive traffic, and a connection address in the case of the client, which points at the server's listening address.
-Note that a unique id must be set for every WAN participant, and this entry should also be included in connection address.
 Refer to WAN Participant and WAN Configuration for more information.
 You may also have a look at WAN Example for a detailed explanation on how to configure this kind of participant.